 Despite its proximity to the equator, Galapagos Islands are not tropical and warm.
 On the other hand, the climate is moderate and pleasant.

-Make sure you research how different seasons effect the wildlife you’ll see, and the wave conditions to expect – this is vital if traveling on a Galapagos cruise!
+Make sure you research how different seasons affect the wildlife you’ll see, and the wave conditions to expect – this is vital if traveling on a Galapagos cruise!

 The best season for cruising is generally December through May, when seas tend to be the calmest and warmest.

 It is also crucial to understand that the Ecuadorian government is working hard to maintain these islands, and they have rules which tourists need to follow while visiting the archipelago.
-Therefore, respect their process, listen to the professional guides and follow the rules.
+Therefore, respect their process, listen to professional guides, and follow the rules.

 Things To Do in the Galapagos Islands